lionelmace/mytodo/README.md

 ![Architeture](./images/ibmcloud-mytodo-tf.drawio.png)

 The terraform scripts can be found in the folder `cloud/terraform`.
+All the instructions are documented [here](https://lionelmace.github.io/iks-lab/appendix-terraform.html).

 ## How to deploy this app in Kubernetes?